Internal agents

 Six-question evidence framework

 The Evidence Pack bundles these artifacts into one export instead of sending teams on a forensics project across logs, invoices, and gateway dashboards.
-Authority-chain entries preserve lineage; matching receipts preserve the event log, so auditors can verify both structure and sequence.
+Authority-chain entries preserve lineage; matching receipts preserve the allow, deny, pay, delegate, and revoke sequence, so auditors can verify both structure and chronology.

 Who authorized this?